Jack Mikrut

+Jack Adam Mikrut is a Swedish photographer.

 Background

+Born in Kraków, Poland, he emigrated to Canada at an early age.
+He lived in Luseland and Winnipeg before moving to Sweden in 1975.
 Jack commenced his career as freelance photographer in 1982.
 His first larger project was documenting the work of Swedish consultants VBB, now Sweco, in Egypt as they studied tombs in the Valley of the Queens and other Egyptian monuments in order to devise a plan of action to save them from saline corrosion.

 In 1984 he began work as a staff photographer at the Swedish national daily newspaper Svenska Dagbladet and was accepted as a member of the picture agency Tiofoto.
 His international assignments included, among others, a feature on UNDP missions in Mali and Burkina Faso and coverage of the refugee situation after the Iran–Iraq War in 1988 for the Swedish Red Cross.

 In 1991 he joined the staff of Pressens Bild, now Scanpix, picture agency.
 He specialised in news, and sports photography covering most major sports events, including 6 Olympic Games.